dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 Hosting integrations configure applications by provisioning resources (like containers or cloud resources) or pointing to existing instances (such as a local SQL server).
 These packages model various services, platforms, or capabilities, including caches, databases, logging, storage, and messaging systems.

 Hosting integrations extend the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface, enabling the _app host_ project to express resources within its [_app model_](app-host-overview.md#terminology).
 The official [hosting integration NuGet packages](https://www.nuget.org/packages?q=owner%3A+aspire+tags%3A+aspire+hosting+integration&includeComputedFrameworks=true&prerel=true&sortby=relevance) are tagged with `aspire`, `integration`, and `hosting`.
+In addition to the official hosting integrations, the [community has created hosting integrations](../community-toolkit/overview.md) for various services and platforms as part of the Community Toolkit.

 For information on creating a custom _hosting integration_, see [Create custom .NET Aspire hosting integration](../extensibility/custom-hosting-integration.md).

 ### Client integrations

-Client integrations wire up client libraries to dependency injection (DI), define configuration schema, and add health checks, resiliency, and telemetry where applicable.
+Client integrations wire up client libraries to [dependency injection (DI)](/dotnet/core/extensions/dependency-injection), define configuration schema, and add [health checks](health-checks.md), [resiliency](/dotnet/core/resilience), and [telemetry](telemetry.md) where applicable. .NET Aspire client integration libraries are prefixed with `Aspire.` and then include the full package name that they integrate with, such as `Aspire.StackExchange.Redis`.

 These packages configure existing client libraries to connect to hosting integrations.
 They extend the <xref:Microsoft.Extensions.Hosting.IHostApplicationBuilder> interface allowing client-consuming projects, such as your web app or API, to use the connected resource.
 The official [client integration NuGet packages](https://www.nuget.org/packages?q=owner%3A+aspire+tags%3A+aspire+client+integration&includeComputedFrameworks=true&prerel=true&sortby=relevance) are tagged with `aspire`, `integration`, and `client`.
+In addition to the official client integrations, the [community has created client integrations](../community-toolkit/overview.md) for various services and platforms as part of the Community Toolkit.

 For more information on creating a custom client integration, see [Create custom .NET Aspire client integrations](../extensibility/custom-client-integration.md).